Introducing Super App: a New Approach to All-in-One Experience

 Originally, the term ‘super app’ was coined by BlackBerry founder Mike Lazaridis back in 2010.
-He as “a closed ecosystem of many apps” that people would use every day because they offer such a seamless, integrated, contextualized and efficient experience.”
+He defined it as “a closed ecosystem of many apps” that people would use every day because they offer such a seamless, integrated, contextualized and efficient experience.”

 In short, a super app is a marketplace of services and offerings, delivered via in-house technology and through 3rd party integrations.

 Today, however, super apps have become synonymous with the rising array of Chinese super products, namely WeChat and Alipay.